matthewcook333/AnimatedArt-notebook/November 9.md

 Thank you so much for the feedback Paul!
 It was definitely very useful, and helped me think of stuff I wasn't thinking of before.
 I should have been more concrete in my description, but my plan is to make this DSL solely used through a user interface.
 I may first textually describe the DSL (as I need some way to implement it in Swift/Objective-C), but will have to spend more time on how the user interface will look.
 The existing animation stuff you referenced will be very useful as I had not heard of those before, so I will spend some time this week looking into those for help in designing the language.
 The errors of overloading the amount of animations was something I have not considered, so that was helpful for you to point that out.
 I'm still unsure as to what I will do for that case, but I am hesitant to limit number of animations as hardware will continue to improve, so it would seem odd to limit it for a specific device.
 I may just leave it up to the user not to crash the app, but that is something I will consider more.

 The point on Swift vs. Objective-C was helpful, and something that I have considered.
-Both can work together (TO BE CONTINUED
+Both can work together, although I havent specifically looked into it.
+As far as I can tell so far Swift is pretty good for my use case of at least getting a prototype, but I may look further into the interopability of the two if the need arises.
+I will also be sure to get user feedback as I go along with the iterations of the app!

 Also, I appreciate the reinforcement that this is a good and interesting DSL!